-Answer: No, Registry Services will not provide a special function for bulk updates of any objects.
+No, Registry Services will not provide a specific feature for bulk updates of any objects.
 Updates will be performed via EPP, regardless of whether it is a matter of one or many updates.
-The function or script for bulk updates is something that the registrar must implement on its own.
+Functionality for bulk updates is something that the registrar must implement on its own.